 - a basicConstraints extension marked critical.
 The cA field is set true.
 The pathLenConstraint is often present and the pathLenConstraint is usually set to 0. - a keyUsage extension marked critical.
-Bit positions for keyCertSign and cRLSign are set.
-The digitalSignature bit is also set if this CA also signs OCSP responses.
+Bit positions for keyCertSign, digitalSignature and cRLSign are set.

 7.1.2.3.
 Subscriber certificates